-The following points are to be remembered by the designers in order to develop their user’s spatial memory:
+The following points are to be remembered by the designers to develop their user’s spatial memory:

-Most of the interfaces are developed in such a way that they adapt to various screen sizes.
-When the view port changes, the icons tend to shift from their original spatial positioning which is known as reflow of elements.
-This can cause confusion in some cases where the user often switches from one screen size to another.
-Rescaling the elements in order to preserve the original positioning of the icons would be a great alternative to reflowing.
+- Avoid Re-Flow of Elements: Most of the interfaces are developed in such a way that they adapt to various screen sizes.
+When the viewport changes, the icons tend to shift from their original spatial positioning which is known as the reflow of elements.
+This can confuse in some cases where the user often switches from one screen size to another.
+Rescaling the elements to preserve the original positioning of the icons would be a great alternative to reflowing.
 Here, methods such as horizontal scrolling and shrinking of icons can be used.

 However, these methods may at times cause visibility and functional errors.
 It is highly advisable to adapt these methods to the basic aspects of the interface such as navigation bars and search bars.
 In this way, the users can have a vague idea of how the interface works and interact with it to access deeper information.

-Users tend to remember the outline or neighborhood of the items in the UI.
-This eventually leads to a visual search in order to reach the object.
+- Textual and Visual Cues: Users tend to remember the outline or neighbourhood of the items in the UI.
+This eventually leads to a visual search to reach the object.
 This indefinite aspect of spatial memory can be compensated by providing textual and visual cues.
-This would include icons with text-labels, thumbnails, color highlighting and badges.
+This would include icons with text labels, thumbnails, colour highlighting, and badges.

-It is impossible to display large information on a screen.
+- Information Overview Display: It is impossible to display large information on a screen.
 However, no user wants to scroll through hundreds of pages to access a simple button.
-Doing so would result in deviation from the original purpose of the user, hinder spatial memory and lead to poor functioning of the interface.
-Addition of minimaps, thumbnail previews of large documents, focus+context displays, zooming in and out help in developing the user’s spatial memory.
-This helps in creating landmarks in a short-term memory of the user.
+Doing so would result in deviation from the original purpose of the user, hinder spatial memory, and lead to poor functioning of the interface.
+Addition of minimaps, thumbnail previews of large documents, focus+context displays, and zooming in and out help in developing the user’s spatial memory.
+This helps in creating landmarks in the short-term memory of the user.
 With repeated usage, this can be converted to long-term memory data.

-Imagine a shopping website interface with all the products, cart, shopping history all displayed on a single page.
+- Optimising Hierarchies: Imagine a shopping website interface with all the products, carts, and shopping history displayed on a single page.
 Isn’t it chaotic and all over the place?
 Or imagine a shopping website that requires you to navigate at least ten pages to access a search bar.
 Isn’t the whole dense hierarchy exhausting?